 A password manager that doesn't store passwords.

 Procedural Pass uses procedural generation to generate passwords on the fly.
 When launching Procedural Pass, you are asked for a master password.
 You can enter anything here, but to get the same password each time you must enter the same master password each time.
-To generate secure passwords, the program encrypts your username and website in a "three-dimensional" salted SHA256 hashing process, totalling over 65,000 hashes from the original, it then encrypts your master password, username, and website name 128 more times with SHA256, and mixes that with a UNIX timestamp in a procedural generation algorithm to generate a unique, procedurally generated password.
+To generate secure passwords, the program hashes your username and website in a "three-dimensional" salted SHA256 hash function, totaling over 100,000 hashes from the original, it then hashes your master password, username, and website name 128 more times with SHA256, and mixes that with a UNIX timestamp in a procedural generation algorithm to generate a unique, procedurally generated password.
 This allows for secure password storage, as it doesn't need to store a password at all.
 (It is recommended to backup the data.txt file that is needed to store website name, username, and UNIX timestamp).

 Available on GitLab